-To ensure Enbridge pipelines and facilities operate safely, written consent from Enbridge must be obtained before any of the following occur:
+To ensure Enbridge pipelines and facilities operate safely, Enbridge should be contacted for an assessment and consent before:

-- ground disturbance within the prescribed or controlled area of an Enbridge facility (measured as 30m from the centreline of the outermost pipe within the right-of-way) - construction or installation of a new facility across, over, on, along or under an Enbridge facility and/or right-of-way - operation or movement of vehicles, mobile equipment or machinery across an Enbridge right-of-way, outside of the travelled portion of a highway or public road (except those that meet the requirements of a regulatory exemption-see Section 2.4.4) - subdivision development across, on, along or over an Enbridge facility and/or right-of-way - installation of agricultural drainage tile across, on, along or under an Enbridge facility and/or right-ofway
+- construction or installation of a new facility across, over, on, along or under an Enbridge facility and/or right-of-way - operation or movement of vehicles, mobile equipment or machinery across an Enbridge right-of-way, outside of the traveled portion of a highway or public road - subdivision development across, on, along or over an Enbridge facility and/or right-of-way - installation of agricultural drainage tile across, on, along or under an Enbridge facility and/or right-ofway

-Enbridge also requires notification of the use of explosives within 300 m (985 ft) of an Enbridge pipeline right-of-way.
+Enbridge also requires notification of the use of explosives within 985 ft (300 m) of an Enbridge pipeline right-of-way.
 Upon review of blasting plans, Enbridge may issue written consent that contains mitigations to protect its assets.